 Surprisingly enough, only one C8 Corvette was displayed on the judging field owned by Jose Napoles from Miami, Florida.

-Another aspect of the National Convention was the Convention Road Tours, where members from all over the country organize groups that drive their Corvettes from different states/regions and visit tourist sites alone.
+Another aspect of the National Convention was the Convention Road Tours, where members from all over the country organized groups that drove their Corvettes from different states/regions and visited tourist sites alone.
 The road tours conclude when they arrive at the convention show site.
 Reportedly, 181 registrants drove their Corvettes, some as far as Canada.
 Kudos to all the road tour organizers for a job well done.

 The 2022 NCRS Convention concluded with a wonderful awards banquet that allowed members to enjoy a relaxed dinner as the awards were distributed.
 The NCRS President’s Award was presented to Scott, and Kay Sinclair, and Mike Treece, recipients of the 2022 NCRS Member-of-the-Year award.

 If you missed this year’s event, don’t hesitate to attend next year’s National Convention, which will be hosted in French Lick, Indiana.
 The dates are Sunday, July 23rd, through Thursday, July 27th, 2023.

 - NCRS Performance Verification Award®

 - NCRS STAR AND NCRS CHEVROLET BOWTIE Award

 - NCRS – CHEVROLET CROSSED FLAGS Award